 Just five years later, the government leased the site back and used it as the Clinton-Sherman Air Force Base.
 Purchasing more land, the site soon expanded to more than 3,500 acres, where both the U.S. Air force and the Navy utilized the airfield for training purposes.
 When military operations were de-emphasized, the Clinton-Sherman base was designated for closure in 1969.
 The entire complex was deeded to the City of Clinton in 1971 and three years later became the Clinton-Sherman Industrial Air Park.

-Clinton was the one time home of the National Highway 66 Association which operated for almost thirty years beginning after World War II.
-Though the association was disbanded in the 1980s, it instilled in Clinton an adhering interest in the Mother Road and the town became home to the first state sponsored Route 66 Museum in the nation in 1995.
+Clinton was the one time home of the National Highway 66 Association which operated for almost30 years beginning after World War II.
+Though the association was disbanded in the 1980s, it instilled in Clinton an adhering interest in the Mother Road and the town became home to the first state-sponsored Route 66 Museum in the nation in 1995.

 The largest attraction in the city, it draws tens of thousands of visitors to Clinton from all over the world.
 Complete with nostalgic photographs, vintage cars, and hundreds of Route 66 era artifacts, the museum provides a narrated journey of the Mother Road, decade by decade.